I thought everyone knew what’s going on with Amazon and third-party sellers, until I recently shared a post from Vox on my social media.

 Going back the next day, the first seller option for this book was Amazon.

-So, it seems that each day, and possibly different times throughout a day, the first seller option changes.
+So, it seems that each day, and possibly at different times throughout a day, the first seller option changes.

 I did another random search and chose “Zoe’s Jungle” by Bethanie Murgula.
-This time I got the title in the picture:
+This time, I got the title in the picture:

 I also looked up my middle-grade fantasy, “Walking Through Walls,” on Amazon.